nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 -------

-Nipype has been in use at UC Berkeley, University of Edinburgh, MGH, MIT, and University of Washington, Seattle on a wide range of projects.
-These include: 1) large pediatric and psychiatric studies;
-2) MRI, fMRI, DTI and PET studies; and 3) a variety of cognitive and experimental paradigms.
-In all of these cases, the advantages of using Nipype have been: a) use of different software through a single interface; b) avoidance of redundant expensive computations; 3) reduction of duplication of data in workflows; 4) distribution of computational load across file-system sharing clusters; 5) protocolization of the exact parameters and components of the analyses; and 6) visualization of the workflows.
+Nipype has been in use at UC Berkeley, University of Edinburgh, MGH, MIT, and UW Seattle on a wide range of projects.
+These include: 1) large pediatric and psychiatric studies; 2) MRI, fMRI, DTI and PET studies; and 3) a variety of cognitive and experimental paradigms.
+In all of these cases, the advantages of using Nipype have been: a) use of different software through a single interface; b) avoidance of redundant expensive computations; c) reduction of duplication of data in workflows; d) distribution of computational load across file-system sharing clusters; e) tracking of exact parameters and components of the analyses; and f) visualization of the workflows.

 The ability to interact with external programs from a single Python prompt aids in learning about new tools and developing new workflows.
 The pipeline mechanism allows easy comparisons of algorithms and their influence on an entire workflow.
 It allows researchers to use optimized algorithms from different packages in the same workflow.
+Unlike existing pipeline systems, Nipype supports both SPM or non-SPM workflows within the same architecture.

-As an example, integrating interfaces to FSL and FreeSurfer allows SPM workflows to leverage different volume- and surface-based structural analysis components (e.g., Fig 2).
-The workflow in Figure 2 combines surface-based smoothing with an SPM-based first-level analysis.
+By integrating interfaces to FSL and FreeSurfer, Nipype enables SPM workflows to leverage different volume- and surface-based structural analysis components (e.g., Fig 2).
+The workflow in Fig. 2 combines surface-based smoothing with an SPM-based first-level analysis.
 The resultant contrast images were then used for a FreeSurfer-based group-analysis using surface-based spherical registration.

-Nipype provides a plugin-like, high-level language environment for developers to create and test new cross-package algorithms.
-For example, ArtifactDetect, a quality assurance tool maintained as a Matlab-based SPM toolbox, is now available to FSL users and appropriately modifies both SPM and FSL generated design matrices to discard outliers.
+A key benefit to using Nipype over other pipeline systems is that developers can create and test algorithms with a high-level language environment and enable researchers to use the algorithms without being restricted to specific packages.
+For example, ArtifactDetect, an fMRI diagnostics tool maintained as a Matlab-based SPM toolbox, is now available as a Nipype plugin to FSL users and appropriately modifies both SPM and FSL generated design matrices to discard outliers.

 Conclusion
 ----------